 Money management is a complicated subject that even adults have trouble mastering.
 It’s understandable that teaching your kids about money might not be your favorite parental to-do.
-You can start simply with a certificate of deposit to teach your kids the fundamentals of saving money.

-Start By Setting Up An Account
+1. Start By Setting Up An Account for Your Child

 Knowing his or her name is on the account will provide your child with a sense of ownership over the money and incentivize them to make regular deposits.